Nanahughmilleria: Creation of the subgenus and further discoveries

 In 1961, Kjellesvig-Waering separated Hughmilleria into two subgenera according to the morphology of the eyes, H. (Hughmilleria) for species with large ovoid marginal eyes and H. (Nanahughmilleria) for species with small reniform intramarginal eyes.
 For the latter one, H. (N.) norvegica was designated as subgenotype.
 He assigned a total of seven species to the subgenus, of which only four (two of them tentatively) are still in Nanahughmilleria.
 The generic name is composed by the Latin word nana ("dwarf") and Hughmilleria.

 N. clarkei is based on a series of fossils described and assigned to Hughmilleria shawangunk by John Mason Clarke and Rudolf Ruedemann in 1912.
 They believed that the carapaces with intramarginal eyes were modified by the compression.
 While this could happen in a single specimen, it is impossible to be in so many.
 Kjellesvig-Waering realized this and erected the species N. clarkei in 1964, named after Clarke, who described the original Shawangunk eurypterid fauna.
 This small species of only 4 cm (1.6 in) had a lanceolate carapace with intramarginal eyes located anteriorly.
 The telson was broad and lanceolate.
 This species is characterized by the presence of spurs in the genal angles (a "flat" part of the carapace edge).

 It would not be until 2012 when another new species, N. notosibirica, was described by Shpinev.
 This species is known from two specimens, the holotype (PIN 1139/1) and paratype (PIN 1139/2).
 Its specific name, notosibirica, comes from the Greek word notos (southern) and Siberia, referring to the place where it was discovered.
 The carapace was parabolic and surrounded by a narrow marginal rim and with elongated eyes probably reniform.
 Only the fourth and fifth pair of prosomal appendages is known.
 These were of Hughmilleria-type and with rather small spines.
 The telson was small and wedge-shaped, known from fragmentary remains.
 The metasoma (the posterior "part" of the body) was notably narrower than the mesosoma (the "median part").
 The total size of the species could be of 9 cm (3.5 in), being one of the largest species of Nanahughmilleria.
 This species differs from the others in the proportions of the body and position of the eyes.

 In addition, the species N. lanceolata is tentatively classified as part of Nanahughmilleria.
-This species was originally described by Salter in 1856 as another species of his new genus Himantopterus.
+This species was originally described by Salter in 1856 as another species of his new genus Himantopterus (a preoccupied name, now Erettopterus).
 The swimming legs of this species were long and narrow, reaching the sixth segment of the body.
 The telson was lanceolate and with a keel in the middle.
-All known specimens of N. lanceolata lacks of eyes, making it difficult to determine their phylogenetic position.
+All known specimens of N. lanceolata lack eyes, making it difficult to determine their phylogenetic position.
 However, the prosomal and genital appendages were not typical of the Adelophthalmoidea, but probably of the Eurypteroidea.